felipenmartins/Robotics-Simulation-Labs/Lab7/README.md

 Tips:
 1. Consider each crossing point as a node.
 2. Make the edge costs proportional to the distance between neighboring nodes.
 3. NumPy does not work in MicroPython.
-To build an array without NumPy, check out the options explained in the [MicroPython forum](https://forum.micropython.org/viewtopic.php?t=9626).
+To build an array without NumPy, check out [ulab](https://micropython-ulab.readthedocs.io/en/latest/ulab-intro.html), which is a NumPy-like module for MicroPython.
+Other options are explained in the [MicroPython forum](https://forum.micropython.org/viewtopic.php?t=9626).

 ## Conclusion
 After following this lab you should know how to implement hardware-in-the-loop simulation to control a simulated robot from a microcontroller connected via serial port.